airswap/airswap-order-inspector/README.md

 This repo is a frontend for AirSwap.
 AirSwap is an open developer community focused on decentralized trading systems.
 Designers and developers earn for contributing; check [CONTRIBUTING](CONTRIBUTING.md) and join the [Discord](https://chat.airswap.io/) server to learn more.

+This app is currently hosted on IPFS at [https://inspect.airswap.eth.limo/](https://inspect.airswap.eth.limo/).

 Let's build stuff! 🛠️